gitlabhq/gitlab-runner/docs/security/index.md

 different projects (with mixed private, and public access levels) you should never use `if-not-present` as the pull policy value, but use:

-- `never` - if you want to limit users to use the only image pre-downloaded by you,
+- `never` - If you want to limit users to use the only image pre-downloaded by you.
-- `always` - if you want to give users the possibility to download any image from any registry.
+- `always` - If you want to give users the possibility to download any image from any registry.

 The `if-not-present` pull policy should be used **only** for specific Runners